 When you need a break from local food, head to House of Spices, the best restaurant in the Capital.
-While taking in the roof top view, you can enjoy incredible fusion dishes that combine local spice flavours with an Italian twist.
-I can really recommend the smoked cheese pizza (18,500 TSH, roughly $9.25), made in their resident fire oven, and the mango and chocolate desert (8,500 TSH, roughly $4.25).
+While taking in the rooftop view, you can enjoy incredible fusion dishes that combine local spice flavours with an Italian twist.
+I can really recommend the smoked cheese pizza (18,500 TSH, roughly $9.25), made in their resident fire oven, and the mango and chocolate dessert (8,500 TSH, roughly $4.25).

 Prison Island and Nakupenda Beach